-*Please see this page for info on the summer classes I am offering online!*
+*Please see this page for info on the fall poetry workshop I am offering online!*

 I am a writer of poetry and prose.
 My latest book, How Is Travel a Folded Form?, appeared in 2018 from Saddle Road Press.
 I also have a new chapbook, published by Magnificent Field, and another forthcoming in 2020 from Dancing Girl Press.
 Recent prose appears at Entropy, the Los Angeles Review of Books, and the Chicago Review of Books.